NethServer/nethserver-firewall-base/README.rst

 tc classes are saved inside the ``tc`` database with type ``class``.

-Each tc class has following properties:
+Each tc class has the following properties:

 - ``Description``: optional class description (used only in the UI)
 - ``Mark``: integer value which identify the marker used for this class.
 Maximum is ``63``